ajstarks/openvg/README.md

 # Build and run

 <i>Note that you will need at least 64 Mbytes of GPU RAM:</i>.
-You will also need the jpeg and freetype libraries.
+You will also need the DejaVu fonts, and the jpeg and freetype libraries.
 The indent tool is also useful for code formatting.
 Install them via:

-	pi@raspberrypi ~ $ sudo apt-get install libjpeg8-dev indent freetype6-dev
+	pi@raspberrypi ~ $ sudo apt-get install libjpeg8-dev indent libfreetype6-dev ttf-dejavu-core

 Next, build the library and test: